CSOgroup/Donaldson-et-al-scripts/README.md

 Citation:

-Scripts for each analysis are stored in a separate folder, with a README file describing them.
+Scripts related to each figure are stored in separate folders, with a README.txt file describing them.